jenkinsci/huaweicloud-ecs-plugin/README.md

 - Instance Cap: the maximum number of Jenkins Agents (ECS) that can be created using the modified template.
 Suppose this is set to 5 and the number of currently running agents is 5.
 When Jenkins is overloaded, no new instances and agents will be created, and jenkins tasks will be queued.
 - Stop connection when idle: When this option is selected, when the node is idle for a timeout, the ECS instance will be shut down and the agent node connection will be disconnected.
 When a new agent is required for the next overload, perform a boot operation on the shutdown instance and reconnect. "**Note: Shutdown will not completely end billing.
 Cloud hard drives and flexible public network services will be billed on demand.**"
 - Minimum number of instances: The idle timeout check will only be performed when the number of instances exceeds this number.
+- The remote user is the root user and the associated Huawei key pair is selected.
+The system image does not need to set the ssh key; otherwise, you need to ensure that the specified remote user exists in the system image and the ssh key is configured.

 #### Step Five: Save and execute the build